golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ## 1. Generate an SVG with Processing

 ***Summary:*** *[Processing](https://processing.org/) "is a flexible software sketchbook and a language for learning how to code within the context of the visual arts."
-In this section, we will generate an SVG file using Processing and its built-in [SVG Library](https://processing.org/reference/libraries/svg/index.html).*
+In this section, we will generate an SVG file using Processing and its built-in [SVG Library](https://processing.org/reference/libraries/svg/index.html).
+Total time for this section is about 5-10 minutes.*

 1. Download Processing from [here](https://processing.org/download/) and install it in your Applications folder.
 This tutorial was tested with [Processing v.3.5.4 on Mac OSX 10.15](https://download.processing.org/processing-3.5.4-macosx.zip).
 2. Create a new sketch (⌘N) and paste in the code below, or download the code from [here](processing/svg_lissajous/svg_lissajous.pde).
 Save your sketch (⌘S).